compilable/efc_v3/FEATURES.md

 - USE CASE 1 : running for the 1st time : new env

 ```
+### Encrypt
-1. list all files in the folder
+1. list all files to be encrypted in the source folder
 2. insert the file details into table
 3. read the files from table
 4. encrypt the files to desination
 5. update the table for encrypted file hash

+### Decrypt
+1. list all files from table which are encrypted.
+2. decrypt the files to a given location (folder structure based on the fq_path)
+3. verify the original file hash with restored file hash
 ```

 - USE CASE 2 : existing env